- Product overview

-Connect the AHK Enterpad to a free USB port on your computer.
-If you are using a USB hub, connect the AHK Enterpad to that hub.
+Connect the Enterpad to a free USB port on the computer.
+If a USB hub is being used, connect the Enterpad to the hub.

-Allow the operating system to automatically detect the AHK Enterpad (normally less than 15 seconds).
-Once detected, a confirmation bubble will appear in the taskbar near the clock.
-The AHK Enterpad will then be ready to use.
+The operating system will automatically detect the Enterpad (normally < 15 seconds).
+Once detected, a notification will appear in the taskbar near the clock.
+The Enterpad will then be ready to use.

 The AHK Enterpad works well with our AHK script template.
 To install the template, copy these three (3) files in the same folder:

-- Enterpad.dll (use with 32-bit Autohotkey) OR Enterpad.dll (use with 64-bit AutoHotkey)
+- Enterpad.dll (use with 64-bit AutoHotkey) OR Enterpad.dll (use with 32-bit AutoHotkey)

 If not already done, AutoHotkey must be installed on the computer.
 We use AutoHotkey (Unicode installation) to develop and maintain the script template.
-You can download the latest version from the AutoHotkey official website: https://autohotkey.com/download/ (Click the blue "Download" button near the top-left of the webpage).
+You can download the latest version from the AutoHotkey official website: https://autohotkey.com

 With AutoHotkey installed, running (double clicking) the file “Enterpad.ahk” will link the Enterpad to the scripts.